RicardoAccorsi/processautomation/README.md

 # Automation of Indicators

 ### Objective:
-This project aimed to automate a computer-based process involving the calculation and dissemination of key performance indicators (KPIs) for a chain of clothing stores across Brazil.
+This project aimed to automate a computer-based process involving the calculation and dissemination of key performance indicators (KPIs) for a chain of ficticious clothing stores across Brazil.

 ### Description: